 Erin has worked at numerous human rights organizations throughout the Middle East, including the Human Rights Foundation of Turkey in Izmir and Diyarbakir, the Cairo office of Human Rights Watch, the International Rehabilitation Council for Torture Victims (Cairo), and the Nadim Center for Rehabilitation of Victims of Violence (Cairo).
 She took a leave of absence between her second and third years of law school and moved to Cairo for three years.
 In Egypt, she studied Arabic and worked for an organization that provides legal and psychiatric services to torture victims, interviewing clients, translating interviews for other international organizations, and conducting research on Egypt’s draconian emergency laws and on accountability for state-sponsored torture.
 While at Yale, Erin focused on international human rights law and began working on refugee law with IRAP in her third year.
 She was a member of the Allard K. Lowenstein International Human Rights Clinic.
 She worked as a research assistant for Professor James Silk, was an editor for the Yale Human Rights and Development Law Journal, and completed substantial research projects comparing the use of judicial activism as a tool to effect democratization and political change in Egypt and Pakistan and on the effects of U.S. foreign assistance in Egypt.
 She earned a B.A. from New York University and was a Center for Arabic Studies Abroad Fellow in Cairo (2009-2010).

-Thomas Stutsman, a member of the J.D.
-Class of 2010, is currently an attorney at Briol & Associates in Minneapolis and a sociology Ph.D. student at the University of Wisconsin.
+Thomas Stutsman (J.D.
+2010) is an attorney in the Office of the Pardon Attorney at the U.S. Department of Justice.
 He spent his fellowship year at the Vera Institute of Justice, where he worked with Vera’s Chinese partners to expand Chinese scholars’ and practitioners’ capacity to use empirical methods to test justice reforms that advance human rights and the rule of law.

 Stratos Pahis graduated from the Law School in 2009 and spent his fellowship year at the International Commission of Jurists (ICJ) in Geneva, Switzerland, researching and writing a report on international investment law and human rights.
 The Report explores potential conflicts between these two sets of laws and presents an interpretive methodology for diffusing them.
 It also presents specific recommendations for increasing the transparency of international investment arbitrations.
 The report, published in 2011, was guided by an advisory committee of investment and human rights experts and is available online.